WorkSpaceMan/jxp/docs/index.md

 # Welcome to JXP

-JXP is an opinionated API framework with the following features:
+JXP is an opinionated API framework that you can change just by defining schemas.

+## Features

 * Takes care of the plumbing, like authentication and password encryption
 * Subscribe to the built-in Websocket to listen for changes